tonykyo3232/CMPS-115-Fitness/app/README.md

 # If your python is not linked with python3
 python3 app.py

-# Run server in background
+# Run server in background (Currently not working due to issues with gunicorn & MongoDB)
 ./run.sh
 ./restart.sh